 Note: Black Panther movie spoiler alert.

-I attended a friend’s dinner party recently in honor of her birthday.
+I attended my friend’s dinner party (now my beautiful partner) recently in honor of her birthday.
 It was an intimate gathering of nine, mostly her immediate family, so I felt privileged to be included.
 At one point during the dinner, her sister-in-law initiated a ritual in which we went around the table taking turns to share words of wisdom in honor of the birthday woman.
 Her words in particular stayed with me.
 And looking back, I see how the ritual she initiated was in itself an embodiment of the words she spoke:

 Stand in your power.
 We got you.
 We have your back.